 A week on the beach in Maspalomas, Gran Canaria

 Gran Canaria represents tourism on steroids to some but the sunshine, the sandy beaches and the great nightlife have drawn me to the island three times over the years for a lazy winter break, away from the drabness of a British winter.
-Having been based in an average hotel in Playa del Ingles on our…
+Having been based in a giant and distinctly average hotel in Playa del…

 Skiing in Selva, high up in Italy’s Val Gardena